whyscream/postfix-grok-patterns/README.md

 Contributing
 ------------

 I only have access to my own log samples, and my setup does not support or use every feature in postfix.
-If you miss anything, please do a pull request on github.
+If you miss anything, please open a pull request on github.
 If you're not very well versed in regular expressions, it's also fine to only submit sample unsupported log lines.

 License
 -------